micmejia/bible-dump/NKJV/Jeremiah/Jer 44.md

 "_As for_ the word that you have spoken to us in the name of the Lord, we will not listen to you!

 ###### 17
 But we will certainly do whatever has gone out of our own mouth, to burn incense to the queen of heaven and pour out drink offerings to her, as we have done, we and our fathers, our kings and our princes, in the cities of Judah and in the streets of Jerusalem.
-For _then_ we had plenty of [^f]food, were well-off, and saw no trouble.
+For _then_ we had plenty of food, were well-off, and saw no trouble.

 ###### 18
 But since we stopped burning incense to the queen of heaven and pouring out drink offerings to her, we have lacked everything and have been consumed by the sword and by famine."